famiu/feline.nvim/README.md

 ##### Separators
 Separators are both the simplest and the trickiest part of Feline.
 There are two types of separator values that you can put in a component, which are `left_sep` and `right_sep`, which represent the separator on the left and the right side of the component, respectively.

 The value of `left_sep` and `right_sep` can just be set to a string that's displayed.
 You can use a function that returns a string just like the other component values.
-The value can also be equal to the name of one of the [default separators](#default-separators).
+The value can also be equal to the name of one of the [separator presets](#value-presets).
 The value of `left_sep` and `right_sep` can also be a table or a function returning a table.
 Inside the table there would be two values, `str` and `hl`, where `str` would represent the separator string and `hl` would represent the separator highlight.
 The separator's highlight works just like the component's `hl` value.
 The only difference is that the separator's `hl` by default uses the parent's background color as its foreground color.

 But you can also set `left_sep` and `right_sep` to be a `table` containing multiple separator elements, you can use this if you want to have different highlights for different parts of the left/right separator of the same component or if you want to better organize your separator components.